lu-albert/one-rv32/build_files/README.md

-This folder contains the build files for the riscv-tests that were obtained from: https://github.com/regymm/quasiSoC Thank you so much!
+This folder contains the build files for the riscv-tests that were obtained from: https://github.com/regymm/quasiSoC (licensed under GPL-3.0)
+Thank you so much!
 It was a lot easier using this code.
 There are some modifications I made to the addresses and also I left out some tests that were not applicable to this CPU.